Friday, November 8, 2024

 Advocate - Is God Our Advocate?

-However, since the new creature still has to contend with the sinful flesh, the new creature needs an advocate, someone who is like a lawyer, to appear on his behalf before the only true God, and yet this representation before God is still based on application of the blood of Jesus, which has been offered in sacrifice for us all.
+An advocate is one who appears before a judge in their defense.
+Jesus is, in effect, the lawyer who serves as the counselor or advocate for the sons of God.
+Since the new creature still has to contend with the sinful flesh, the new creature needs an advocate, someone who is like a lawyer, to appear on his behalf before the only true God.
+Nevertheless, this representation before God is still based on application of the blood of Jesus, which has been offered in sacrifice for us all.
 (Hebrews 9:24-26) In other words, for any sin attributed to the sinful flesh, Jesus does not offer a new sacrifice for that sin, but as the advocate of the new creature, he appears before God so that such a sin does not put the New Creature at enmity with God.

 Wednesday, January 11, 2023